Kudarz

-Kudarz (كودرز, also Romanized as Kūdarz; also known as Gūdzar, Kūdzar, and Kūzdar) is a village in Amanabad Rural District, in the Central District of Arak County, Markazi Province, Iran.
-At the 2006 census, its population was 616, in 213 families.
+Kudarz (كودرز) (Note: Also romanized as Kūdarz; also known as Gūdzar, Kūdzar, and Kūzdar) is a village in Amanabad Rural District of the Central District in Arak County, Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 616 in 213 households.
+The following census in 2011 counted 532 people in 206 households.
+The 2016 census measured the population of the village as 339 people in 151 households.